OoiWeiChyeh/MAL2018_AssesmentModule/README.md

 -- Run all test queries from Exercise_6.sql (Section 6)
 -- Run all test queries from Exercise_7.sql (Section 4)
 ```

-## Code Quality

-### Functionality
-- Meets all assignment requirements
-- Handles edge cases (invalid FKs, constraint violations)
-- Comprehensive error handling with TRY-CATCH blocks
-- No undefined behavior or crashes

-### Efficiency
-- Strategic indexes on foreign keys and filtered columns
-- No unnecessary repetition or complexity
-- Efficient query patterns with appropriate JOINs
-- Optimized for performance and resource use

-### Readability
-- Logical structure with clear section headers
-- Standard SQL formatting with consistent indentation
-- Descriptive naming conventions (snake_case)
-- Clear separation of concerns

-### Documentation
-- Comprehensive inline comments on every section
-- Purpose, rationale, and design decisions documented
-- Complex logic explained in detail
-- Anyone unfamiliar with code can understand approach

 ## Key Design Decisions